 What sparked Manjoo's column was a speech last month by Stanford University lecturer Balaji Srinivasan titled "Silicon Valley's Ultimate Exit."
 Srinivasan proposed that techies should think about leaving the U.S., in part to escape from regulators who stifle progress but also because, even though the tech industry is the nation's only reliable creator of wealth, Americans will eventually "try and blame the economy on Silicon Valley."

 Now, I love a good controversy, and Srinivasan's proposal, whether meant seriously or mischievously, raises important questions.
 But before we consider any of them, there is another nagging issue: What exactly makes his proposal arrogant?
 The burden of Manjoo's argument seems to be that Srinivasan, like many successful techies, is rather full of himself.
 And it's true that we nowadays have a sloppy tendency to use "arrogant" when what we mean is "conceited."
 But there's an older definition of the word that might actually assist in our analysis.
 There was a time when arrogant wasn't synonymous with overbearing or swaggering -- when it meant, in effect, to be conceited without having anything to be conceited about.
-In this older sense, arrogance represented an overestimation of one's own capabilities.

 This, for example, is the sense in which reformer John Bradford used the word when, shortly before his execution in 1555, he confessed to the sin of "arrogancy."
 If not for arrogance, he wrote, "how should I, of all wretches the greatest, think me to look to the highest room and vocation that is upon earth."
 His point was that he thought more highly of himself than he should have.